jzfraser/shader-art-intro/README.md

 Make sure that you have node and npm, then install the dependencies by running `npm install` and when it is finished then the server can be started with `npm run start`.
 This step also builds the JS bundle using Webpack, which is done in development mode so the bundle is quite large.
+Once the server is running you can find the art by going to `localhost:3000` in a web browser.